Watch SpaceX fire up its furious new Raptor Vacuum engine

 SpaceX is hopping these days.
-Not only is it rapidly developing Starship prototypes and sending them into the air, it's also hitting the gas on the development of its new Raptor Vacuum engine, an engine optimized for use in space.
+Not only is Elon Musk's company rapidly developing Starship prototypes and sending them into the air, it's also hitting the gas on the development of its new Raptor Vacuum engine, an engine optimized for use in space.

 Watch carefully and you'll notice a small flare before the full engine kicks in.
 "Preburners ignite, then main chamber," Musk explained on Twitter.